 - Recommends photo check-ins every two weeks, but doesn’t require them.

-- The HyperByte device can encourage faster teeth shifts for some people.
+- Byte says the HyperByte device can encourage faster teeth shifts for some people.

 - Cuts their aligners straight across the gums, increasing their power.